Salem-qahtani/Salem-qahtani/README.md

   in the same style, re-add this to the header buttons and the Connect section:
     <a href="PORTFOLIO_URL"><img src="https://img.shields.io/badge/Portfolio-7C3AED?style=for-the-badge&logo=vercel&logoColor=white" alt="portfolio" /></a>

-  Note: StadiumHub repo is currently private — the repo link will 404 for visitors until you flip it public.
-Live link set to "coming soon" until Railway deploy is up.
+  Note: StadiumHub is live at https://stadiumhubs.com.
+Make sure the StadiumHub repo is PUBLIC, or the repository link will 404 for visitors.
 -->

 <div align="center">